 6. Muscle Relaxer

-Have sore muscles or are you experiencing cramps or muscle spasms?
+Do you have sore muscles, or are you experiencing cramps or muscle spasms?
 Lemongrass oil benefits also include its ability to help relieve muscle aches, cramps and spasms.
-(7) It may also help to improve circulation.
-(8)
+It may also help improve circulation.

-Try rubbing diluted lemongrass oil on your body or make your own lemongrass oil foot bath.
-Check out some of the DIY recipes below.
+Try rubbing diluted lemongrass oil on your body, or make your own lemongrass oil foot bath.

 7. Detoxifying Antifungal Abilities

-This study suggests that lemongrass oil and its key active component, citral, have the power to reduce fungal infections; specifically those caused by Candida albicans fungus.
-(10)
+This study suggests that lemongrass oil and its key active component, citral, have the power to reduce fungal infections — specifically those caused by Candida albicans fungus.

 8. Menstrual Cramp Relief